 Prospective investors who wish to open an individual Securities Account with CDP directly must submit their application online through CDP's website at https://investors.sgx.com.
-The processing time for the application of a new CDP account will take within two business days, if your application is in order and if no further information is required from CDP.
-Prospective investors who submit applications after 12.00 noon on 24 May 2022 should note that they may not receive their CDP account number in time to submit any application for the Class A-1 Public Offer Bonds and/or the Class B Public Offer Bonds.
+The processing time for the application of a new CDP account with direct crediting service will take within two business days, if your application is in order and if no further information is required from CDP.
+Prospective investors who submit applications after 12.00 noon on [25 May] 2022 should note that they will not receive their CDP account number in time to submit any application for the Class A-1 Public Offer Bonds.
 This deadline may change if there is any change to the expected timetable of key events set out in this document.

-Further details can be obtained from CDP's website at https://www.sgx.com/securities/retail-investor.
+Further details can be obtained from CDP's website as stated above.
 Prospective investors can also call CDP's hotline at +65 6535 7511 on Mondays to Fridays from 8.30 a.m. to 5.00 p.m. and on Saturdays from 8.30 a.m. to 12.00 noon.